Three women spiked during nights out in Basingstoke 'fear for their safety'

 Jade Batholomew describes what she went through once she had been spiked

-"Then all I remember is, apparently my friend told me I passed out and she had to help me outside.
+"Then all I remember is, apparently my friend told me, I passed out and she had to help me outside.

-"By this point I was unconscious and had bouts of consciousness here in there, where I'd wake up and I'd hear her talking to an ambulance on the phone crying, saying how I'd passed out several times.
+"By this point I was unconscious and had bouts of consciousness here and there, where I'd wake up and I'd hear her talking to an ambulance on the phone crying, saying how I'd passed out several times.

 "She couldn't wake me up.
-My eyes kept rolling in the back of my head."
+My eyes kept rolling in the back of my head.

 "It puts you in such a horrific position because you know that people around you are not aware and they think, you know, that you're probably just a bit drunk."

-"Or, she's just my drunk girlfriend, and I couldn't have even known because I was unconscious."
+"Or, 'she's just my drunk girlfriend', and I couldn't have even known because I was unconscious."

 "All of those people have a duty of care to the public, especially when you are running a place that is serving alcohol, you are responsible for them and their safety."